Tim Myers (footballer)

-Timothy Esmonde Myers (born 17 September 1990) is a New Zealand footballer who plays for New Zealand club 3 Kings United and the New Zealand national football team.
-He also captains Team Nadi-NZ in local Fijian tournaments held at Bill McKinlay Park, Panmure.
+Timothy Esmonde Myers (born 17 September 1990) is a New Zealand former professional footballer who played as a centre-back.
+He made three appearances for the New Zealand national team in 2012.

+Club career

+Myers began playing for Eastern Suburbs in Auckland as a five-year-old.
+He moved to Waitakere United as a teenager.
+In 2005, at the age of 14, Myers was captain of the New Zealand team at the Manchester United Premier Cup tournament in Hong Kong.

 International career

 Myers represented New Zealand at 2007 FIFA U-17 World Cup playing the first two matches.
 He also played for the New Zealand Under-20 team at the 2008 OFC U-20 Championship as the Kiwis finished third place.
 In 2012, Myers was called up to the Under-23 team, winning the OFC U-23 Championship and qualifying to 2012 Olympic Football Tournament, where he played in one of New Zealand's games.
+He missed two of the three warmup games due to an injury.

 Myers was called to 2012 OFC Nations Cup and had his debut coming off the bench against Papua New Guinea, appearing in two other matches of the tournament.

-International goals and caps
+Career statistics

 New Zealand's goal tally first.